-As a scholar, instructor, musician, and writer, I am equally passionate about the creative and the critical imagination—the coordinates that orient my work.
+As a scholar, instructor, musician, and writer, I am equally passionate about the creative and the critical imagination—two coordinates that orient my work.

 Alongside my academic activities, I am the primary songwriter for the alternative Americana project Lux Interna and an author of both creative fiction and poetry.
 I am currently working on an experimental novel that pairs text with sound and a series of immersive, multimedia installations.